sliute/MakersBnB-challenge/NOTES.md

 ##Implementation for MVP
 User can sign up, sign in and sign out.
+User can see list of all available spaces without being signed in.
 When signed in user can see all available spaces.
 When signed in, user can list a space.
 When signed in, user can rent a space.